“Good food is all the sweeter, when shared with friends.”

 The desire gets stronger after each encounter.
 I even noticed in my past scrapbooks, and pictures of lighthouses is a common thing

 I must admit, fascinations like this is telling us (me) something.
 That is what I wanted to dig up.
 Like a universal feeling of self-discovery, It’ll somehow help me to know myself more.
-I have seen 5 all in all and apparently I intend to keep on counting.
+I have seen 7 all in all and apparently I intend to keep on counting.
 There are more than 50 in my country alone.

 CAPE SANTIAGO, BATANGAS